mweel1/usa_high_level/USA-Internet/index.md

 All domains that are registered on the American Internet DNS system can be registered to an [FCC application zone](./application-zones/).
 Application Zones gives domains context in which they are used.
 Some example of how application zones might be used are :

 - You goto a concert and press the application zone on your phone and can purchase the concert.
-- You go into a city and press the application zone and get a map of the city.
+- You go into a city and press the application zone and get a map of the city, trolly locations, taxi services and much more.
 - You go on-line and select your housing community and select a used product marketplace site that allows the community to buy and sell products from each other.

 The goal of application zones is to bridge the gap between the physical world and virtual world with more context aware sites.